by Calculated Risk on 10/04/2018 07:06:00 PM

-• At 8:30 AM ET, Employment Report for October.
-The consensus is for an increase of 178,000 non-farm payroll jobs added in October, up from the 156,000 non-farm payroll jobs added in September.
-The consensus is for the unemployment rate to decline to 4.9%.
+• At 8:30 AM, Employment Report for September.
+The consensus is for an increase of 180,000 non-farm payroll jobs in September, down from the 201,000 non-farm payroll jobs added in August.
+The consensus is for the unemployment rate to decline to 3.8%.

-• Also at 8:30 AM, Trade Balance report for September from the Census Bureau.
-The consensus is for the U.S. trade deficit to be at $38.9 billion in September from $40.7 billion in August.
+• At 8:30 AM, Trade Balance report for August from the Census Bureau.
+The consensus is for a deficit of $53.7 billion, from $50.1 billion deficit in July.